Skip to main content

 • Also have less capacity to maintain MMP compared with normal cells and are thus exposed to prolonged mPTP opening and, possibly, to minority MOMP, suggesting MMP as a selective functional target for cancer cells (via Mechanism #1)

-Our candidate geropepties address both the inflammaging driving aging due to senescent cells and the reduction in mitochondrial efficiency in cells as we age, via a single, age-specific target, the ΔΨm.
+Our candidate MitoXcel™ geropeptides address both the inflammaging driving aging due to senescent cells and the reduction in mitochondrial efficiency in cells as we age, via a single, age-specific target, the ΔΨm.

-By attacking aging via two pathways, both via a single age-specific target, the lower MMP that develops in the mitochondria as we age, Eos SENOLYTIX addresses the fundamental “causes” of aging, leaving all of the ”effects” of aging to automatically repair themselves.
+By attacking aging via two pathways, both via a single age-specific target, the lower MMP that develops in the mitochondria as we, and all living organisms, age, MitoXcel™ Technology addresses the fundamental “causes” of both aging and cancer.

 Selective elimination of senescent cells in all organs of the body, including the brain, in a dose dependent manner